 Automation and bots can also take over a lot of time-consuming and manual work that would’ve previously been done by an agent.
 Collecting a customer’s contact details and validating their identity, for example, can be carried out initially by a bot.
 The number of average agent-sent messages per interaction is therefore reduced as automation does much of the groundwork before an agent gets involved.

-In fact, answer bots can even direct players to self-serve options like FAQs and knowledge bases, so agents don’t have to be involved at all.
+In fact, QuickSearch Bots can even direct players to self-serve options like FAQs and knowledge bases, so agents don’t have to be involved at all.
 This empowers players to find the right solution to their issues and frees up agents to focus on the most urgent and complex problems while reducing their backlog.
 In times of high-demand, this differentiated approach is crucial as it helps to resolve simple player inquiries (like resetting a password) and escalates more complicated ones to an agent.
-However, for an answer bot to work effectively, there must be a comprehensive knowledge base or FAQs available.
+However, for an QuickSearch Bot to work effectively, there must be a comprehensive knowledge base or FAQs available.

-Answer bots can also scale support to different regions, by directing players to resources in their language or agents who understand their unique needs.
-Helpshift’s answer bot supports up to 20 languages using an algorithm to identify a player’s language.
+QuickSearch Bots can also scale support to different regions, by directing players to resources in their language or agents who understand their unique needs.
+Helpshift’s QuickSearch Bot supports up to 20 languages using an algorithm to identify a player’s language.
 It can then suggest relevant FAQ resources in the same language.

 Automation: custom bots